kaboc/grab-lints/README.md

 Lint rules to warn you about common misuse of [Grab] and fix it quickly.

+**This package is incompatible with grab 1.0.0-dev.1 and above.\
+grab_lints is no longer necessary to avoid misuse related to the limitations that existed in older versions of grab.**

 ## Setup

 This plugin uses [custom_lint](https://pub.dev/packages/custom_lint).